wdi-hk-9/lab-sinatra-activerecord-relationships-multiple-controllers/readme.md

 For part two of our Cookbook app, we're going to setup our app to allow users to perform CRUD operations on recipes, courses, and ingredients from a web interface.
 Create the controllers with RESTful resources as well as the corresponding views.

+Please continue to use what you have develop for `RecipeApp`

 ## Exercise